SIBAKRUSHNA/iOS_Interview/Basics.md

 ### 15. What is Associated Types?
   - In Swift, associated types are a powerful feature used with protocols to define placeholder types that can be specified later by conforming types.

+### 16. What is type safe in swift?
+   - Type safety in Swift is a feature that ensures code is checked for type errors before it's compiled.